You can enjoy 1-way sync if your setup meets the following preconditions:

 Select the folder you want to sync and where you want to sync it to

 Complete Local to Cloud 1-way synced folders will show a blue folder with an up arrow like below:

 1-way sync limitations

 Only top-level folders can be 1-way synced.
 This does not include top-level files.

 If a top-level folder has been 1-way synced, it cannot be changed to a 2-way sync directly.
-Users will need to unsync and re-sync as 2-way.
-This also applies to the opposite: a 2-way synced folder cannot be directly changed to 1-way sync; users will need to unsync 2-way first, then re-sync as 1-way.
+Users will need to unsync it first, and re-sync as 2-way.
+This also applies to the opposite (2-way to 1-way).

 A top-level folder synced 1-way cannot have subfolders synced as 2-way (and vice versa).